Furnace Parts: Your Guide to Replacement & Repair

 - Contact a Dealer: Reach out to your local Bryant dealer.

-- Diagnose the Issue: A technician will inspect your system to identify the faulty part.
+- Diagnose the Issue: A technician will inspect your system to identify the faulty component.

-- Order & Install: The dealer orders the correct component and installs it safely.
+- Order & Install: The dealer orders the correct component and installs it safely, optimizing system performance.

 - Verify Warranty: The dealer checks if your repair is covered under your 10-year parts limited warranty.